Chaotic Cavern

 • Developed a central hub interconnected by cave systems and zip lines for fluid movement.

-• Crafted locations using the modular kit that accommodate and reward different playstyles.
+• Crafted locations using the modular kit that accommodate and reward different play styles.

 Environmental Storytelling